godotengine/godot-docs/classes/class_reference.rst

 Base class for any object that keeps a reference count. :ref:`Resource<class_Resource>` and many other helper objects inherit this class.

-Unlike :ref:`Object<class_Object>`\ s, References keep an internal reference counter so that they are automatically released when no longer in use, and only then.
+Unlike other :ref:`Object<class_Object>` types, References keep an internal reference counter so that they are automatically released when no longer in use, and only then.
 References therefore do not need to be freed manually with :ref:`Object.free<class_Object_method_free>`.

 In the vast majority of use cases, instantiating and using ``Reference``-derived types is all you need to do.
 The methods provided in this class are only for advanced users, and can cause issues if misused.

+**Note:** In C#, references will not be freed instantly after they are no longer in use.
+Instead, garbage collection will run periodically and will free references that are no longer in use.
+This means that unused references will linger on for a while before being removed.

 Tutorials
 ---------